wshon/madedit-mod/README.txt

      the original ones, eg, call it in a script to handle a lot of files.
      Furthermore, you can use MadPython to do more!!!
-     [-h], help, Displays help on the command line parameters [-s], silent, Disables the GUI
+     [-h], help, Displays help on the command line parameters [-f], force, Edit and save file ignoring the ReadOnly flag [-s], silent, Disables the GUI
      [-m], madpython, Specify MadPython file to be run on the file [files], File(s) to be opened